BBC News (British TV channel): BBC One, BBC Two and BBC World News simulcasts

 The BBC News at Ten began simulcasting on the channel on 30 January 2006 as part of the Ten O'Clock Newshour, followed by extended sport and business news updates.
 The bulletin was joined in being simulcast on 10 April 2006 when the BBC News at One (with British Sign Language in-vision signing) and BBC News at Six bulletins were added to the schedule following a similar format to the News at Ten in terms of content on the channel once each simulcast ends.

 During the summer, the hour-long programme News 24 Sunday was broadcast both on BBC One and the BBC News Channel at 09:00, to replace The Andrew Marr Show, which is off air.
 It was presented by a news presenter, and came from the main News channel studio.
 The programme was made up mostly of interviews focusing on current affairs, and included a full paper review, a weather summary, and a news update at 09:00, 09:30 and 10:00.
 Sunday Morning Live and alternative programming now fill this slot.

 From 2013, a new programme was created for BBC Two for 11:00–12:00 weekdays, consisting of 30 minutes of domestic news and 30 minutes of BBC World News.
 On Wednesdays, when parliament is sitting the latter is replaced by the Daily Politics for coverage of Prime Minister's Questions (PMQ).
 In March 2016 the channel started showing Newsnight at 23:15.

 The coverage from 10:00 to 13:00 on BBC Two and the News Channel is part of three-hour block of BBC World News simulcast due to the Coronavirus Pandemic.
 However, by the end of 2021 the simulcast had been cut back to a single hour on weekdays, between 10:00 and 11:00 with all-morning simulcasts continuing at the weekend.
 BBC World News produces the three-hour BBC News / BBC World News simulcast between 19:00 to 22:00 and 23:00 to 06:00, including one edition of The Papers.
 From August 2020 this was changed and made permanent to 10:00 to 12:00 and on weekdays 19:00 to 06:00, with opt-outs for BBC News at Ten and half an hour at 20:30, weekends 21:00 to 06:00, these exclude BBC One bulletin.

 Current situation

 BBC News currently simulcasts all of BBC Television's main BBC One news bulletins – BBC News at One, BBC News at Six and BBC News at Ten.
 On Wednesdays BBC News simulcasts much of Politics Live which is broadcast on BBC Two to provide coverage of Prime Minister's Questions.
 After the News at 10, Newsnight is also aired on the BBC News Channel.
-All network simulcasts are broadcast on the domestic frequency only.
-At the weekend, the channel simulcasts most of Breakfast, but does not broadcast the BBC One news bulletins, but does carry Sunday with Laura Kuenssberg.
+Weekend BBC One news bulletins are not shown on the BBC News Channel.
+All network simulcasts are broadcast on the domestic feed only.